 Technology Talent Staffing

-Workforces with a healthy ratio of technical to non-technical talent can react to innovation opportunities more quickly and effectively while performing mission critical upkeep and collaboration duties.
+Workforces with a healthy ratio of technical to non-technical talent can react to innovation opportunities more quickly and effectively while performing mission-critical upkeep and collaboration functions.

 Key Insights

-Six out of the ten environmentally-centered bureaus have increased both the ratio of tech to non-tech talent and the percentage of technical talent in their workforces since 2013.
-However, their average growth has leveled out over the last 4 years.
+Six out of the ten environmentally-centered agencies have increased the percentage of technical talent in their workforces since 2013, with growth leveling out over the last 4 years.

 -